Active Exploration via Autoregressive Generation of Missing Data: Bayesian sequence models

 \section{Bayesian sequence models}

-This section connects our offline learning procedure to empirical Bayes methods (Type-II maximum likelihood), which is an approach used to fit a Bayesian model to observed data \citep{pml1Book,casella1985introduction,normand1999meta}.
+This section connects proposed offline learning procedure (for example, as in Section~\ref{sec:pretrainHistorical}) to empirical Bayes methods (Type-II maximum likelihood), which is an approach used to fit a Bayesian model to observed data \citep{pml1Book,casella1985introduction,normand1999meta}.
 This connection is precise in cases where $p_{\theta}$ is the posterior predictive distribution of some Bayesian model and $\theta$ consists of hyperparameters of the prior.
-In other settings, where we fit parmeters of a more flexible (and not necessarily exchangeable) sequence model is used, this connection may still help readers view our offline learning procedure as ``learning to form prior beliefs based on $Z$.''
+In other settings, where we fit parameters of a more flexible (and not necessarily exchangeable) sequence model is used, this connection may help readers view our offline sequence model learning procedure as ``learning to form prior beliefs given $Z$, using historical data''.